IlIllII/battlecode-2022/src/player27/readme.md

 Improvements include:

-1. Improved targeting for fleeing.
-2.
+1. Removed double check to see if allies are by lead targets for miners.